-My buddy Stan called from a bar to say he would be at my place the next morning for breakfast.
+My buddy Stan called from a bar to say he was coming for breakfast the next morning.

-Before he arrived, I got to work.
-I diced onions and peppers and shredded potatoes for a big meal of hash browns O’Brien.
+So before he arrived, I got to work.
+I diced onions, chopped peppers and shredded potatoes for a big meal of hash browns O’Brien.

-He looked even worse when he saw what I was making for breakfast.
+He looked even worse when he saw what I was making.

-Fumbling for a chair, he grunted, “How about toast instead?”
+Fumbling for a chair, he groaned, “How about toast instead?”

-It’s been a long time since my toaster has seen action.
+It’s been a long time since my toaster saw action.
 Mostly it just squats on the counter, growing old and occupying space.

 It is not even mine.